COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Dataset Construction We provide detailed annotation protocols in Appendix .

-Following \citet{Karan2016,Manning-IR}, we do not crowdsource queries from scratch, but instead ask annotators to paraphrase our provided query templates.
-In this way, we can ensure that 1) the collected queries are pertinent to COVID-19; 2) the collected queries are not too simple; 3) the chance of getting (nearly) duplicate user queries is reduced.
+Following \citet{Manning-IR, Karan2016}, we do not crowdsource queries from scratch, but instead ask annotators to paraphrase our provided query templates.
+That way, we ensure that 1) collected queries are pertinent to COVID-19; 2) collected queries are not too simple; 3) the chance of getting similar user queries is reduced.

-\textbf{Phase 1: Query Template Creation}: We sample 5\% of FAQ items from each English non-forum source and use the question part as the template.
+\textbf{Phase 1: Query Template Creation}: We sample 5\% of FAQ items from each English non-forum source\footnote{Each source contributes at least one item to ensure wide topic coverage and similar sampled FAQ items are removed.} and use the question part as the \textit{template}.
+For example, the templates of the two paraphrased queries in Figure~\ref{fig:intro_eg} are ``Can humans become infected with the COVID-19 from an animal source?'' and ``Can I get sick with COVID-19 from touching food, the food packaging, or food contact surfaces, if the coronavirus was present on it?''.

 \textbf{Phase 2: Paraphrasing for Queries}: In this phase, each annotator is expected to give three paraphrases for each query template.
-Annotators are encouraged to give deep paraphrases (i.e., grammatically different but semantically similar/same) to simulate the noisy and diverse environment in real scenarios.
-In the end, we obtain 1236 user queries.
+Besides providing shallow parapharases (e.g., word substitution), annotators are encouraged to give deep paraphrases (i.e., grammatically different but semantically similar/same) to simulate the noisy and diverse environment in real scenarios.
+In the end, we obtain 1,236 human-paraphrased user queries.